 Side Effects of Fennel Seed Tea

-If you are allergic to carrots or celery, remember that fennel comes from the same botanical family, so it is likely that fennel tea may cause an allergic reaction.
-Be aware of such symptoms as itching, hives or swelling of the skin.
+May cause allergy: If you are allergic to carrots or celery, remember that fennel comes from the same botanical family, so it is likely that fennel tea may cause an allergic reaction.
+Be aware of such symptoms as itching, hives, or swelling of the skin.
 If this happens, stop taking this herbal tea and contact your doctor.

-If you are taking medication, talk to your doctor first, as fennel tea may interact with the medication you are taking and enhance the effects to more than you desire.
+May react with drugs: If you are taking any medication, talk to your doctor first, as fennel tea may interact with the medication you are taking and enhance the effects more than you desire.
 If you are prone to blood clots, drink this tea in moderation.

-People who are estrogen-dependent cancer must avoid this tea as well.
-However, it is said that it may be useful to sooth stomach cramps and vomit after chemotherapy or radiation treatments for cancer.
+May not be advised for cancer patients: People who have estrogen-dependent cancer must avoid this tea as well.
+However, it is said that it may be useful to sooth stomach cramps and vomiting after chemotherapy or radiation treatments for cancer.

-It is best that while you are expecting a baby not to drink too much fennel herbal tea, as may become toxic and travel through the placenta and harm the development of the endocrine system of your little one.
+May harm fetus: It is best to not to drink too much fennel herbal tea if you are pregnant, as it may become toxic and travel through the placenta and harm the development of the endocrine system of your little one.